rohan-dot/Rasa-NLU/chatbot3/ReadMe.txt

-and type rasa-nlu-trainer here you can see all the intents and entities to train model run train_init.py from cmd and to have test conversations run train_online.py from cmd
+and type rasa-nlu-trainer here you can see all the intents and entities to train model run train_init.py from cmd and to have test conversations run train_online.py from cmd to have a conversation without training the bot simultaneously run dialogue_management_model.py in cmd

 after you have had a conversation save it as  stories.md and replace the folder in data called stories.md by this new stories.md